 We were particularly interested by Rowan Ford's collection of illustrated prints because of their organic, textural and tactile nature.
 Rowan has been inspired by the movements of water, creating bold and contemporary in her striking monochrome colours.
 Rowan's cushions are particularly unique as they have small coping strategies for people who suffer from anxiety on the labels.
 Rowan suffers from anxiety herself, she feels there is a lack of help surrounding this issue, so wanted to create a product that offered comfort and reassurance to those who suffer through visual and physical aids.
 Her cushions provide tips to get through a panic, their tactile elements create a physical support too.
 Rowan's project was really innovative and the fact the products were used for a purpose beyond aesthetics made her work stand out from others. . https://www.instagram.com/rmillustration/

 Charlotte Johnston creates quirky and organic illustrations.
 Her collection of illustrations has been inspired by the lush pockets of green in New York.
 She is trying to promote how easy it is to bring green elements into your home with her simplistic yet stylish prints.
 Her use of the structured and textured print in the background of her illustrations represents the structures within the city, with her organic plant in the forefront creating a sense of perspective.
 She uses stronger colours for the plants, showing her passion for bringing green into the home. http://www.lottieillustration.com

 We had a fantastic time at the degree show and we came away feeling inspired.
 If you get the chance to pop by you should, it closes on 5th July!

-IzziRainey is a Norfolk company, based on a farm, designing and manufacturing high quality homeware and interior products within Norfolk and the UK.
+We are a textile company, based on a farm in Norfolk, designing and manufacturing high quality homeware and interior products within Norfolk and the UK.